danielrcollins1/OED-Expanded/x-additional-material.md

 **Beast-master**: Gain a +4 to reaction/moral checks with animals and may treat one animal at a time, of a lower Hit Die, as a Hireling.
 It does not take a share of treasure, but does gain XP and HD (as Fighter).

-**Blind Fighting**: Starting at 8th level, you do not suffer penalties to melee combat against unseen opponents (invisibility, darkness, etc.)
+**Blind Fight**: You avoid penalties in melee combat against unseen opponents (invisibility, darkness, etc.).
+Note this does not allow spotting at a distance.

 **Pugilist**: You do not suffer a -4 to hit when making unarmed attacks, which now do 1d4 base damage.
 On an attack roll of 20, opponents must Save vs Death or be stunned (unable to move /act) for 1 round.